leftthomas/R2Plus1D-C3D/README.md

 ## Datasets

 The datasets are collected from [graph kernel datasets](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets#file_format).
-You can download them from there and extract them into `data` directory, or the code will download them automatically.
+The code will download and extract them into `data` directory automatically.

 ## Usage
 ### Train Model